by Scott Mehl © Unofficial Royalty 2019

 Friedrich Wilhelm was christened on October 11, 1744.
 His godparents included:

 Friedrich Wilhelm was married several times.
-His first wife was his first cousin, Elisabeth Christine of Brunswick-Wolfenbüttel.
-She was the daughter of Carl I, Duke of Brunswick-Lüneburg and Princess Philippine Charlotte of Prussia.
-The couple married at Charlottenburg Palace in Berlin on July 14, 1765, and had one daughter:
+His first wife was his first cousin Elisabeth Christine of Brunswick-Wolfenbüttel, the daughter of Carl I, Duke of Brunswick-Lüneburg and Princess Philippine Charlotte of Prussia.
+The couple married at Charlottenburg Palace in Berlin on July 14, 1765, but the marriage was unhappy.
+The couple was divorced in 1769 after Elisabeth Christine became pregnant by a lover and had one daughter:

-While married to his second wife, Friedrich Wilhelm entered into two additional morganatic marriages.
+While married to his second wife, Friedrich Wilhelm entered into two morganatic marriages.
 The first was Elisabeth Amalie “Julie” von Voss (1766-1789).
 Julie became a lady-in-waiting to Queen Elisabeth Christine (Friedrich Wilhelm’s aunt) in 1783.
-In 1787, she and Friedrich Wilhelm married the chapel at Charlottenburg Palace.
-Julie had insisted that Friedrich Wilhelm’s wife, Friederike Luise, give her consent for the marriage.
-Friederike Luise, having already given her husband seven children, felt her “conjugal duties had been fulfilled” and agreed willingly.
+In 1787, she and Friedrich Wilhelm married at the chapel at Charlottenburg Palace.
+Julie insisted that Friedrich Wilhelm’s wife, Friederike Luise, give her consent for the marriage.
+Friederike Luise, having already given her husband seven children, felt her “conjugal duties had been fulfilled” and willingly agreed.
 The couple married in April 1787, and in November of that year, Julie was created Countess von Ingenheim.
 The marriage was short-lived.
 In March 1789, Julie died of tuberculosis, just two months after giving birth to their only child:

-• Gustav Adolf, Count von Ingenheim (1789-1855) – married Eugenie de Thierry, had issue
+- Gustav Adolf, Count von Ingenheim (1789-1855) – married Eugenie de Thierry, had issue

 In April 1790, again in the chapel at Charlottenburg Palace, Friedrich Wilhelm married Countess Sophie Juliane von Dönhoff.
 Born in 1768, Sophie had become a lady-in-waiting to Friedrich Wilhelm’s wife, Queen Friederike Luise, the previous year.
 The couple separated just a few years later, but they did have two children together:

-• stillborn daughter (1770)
+- stillborn daughter (1770)

-• Ulrike Sophie von Berkholz (born and died 1774) – died in infancy
+- Ulrike Sophie von Berkholz (born and died 1774) – died in infancy

-• Christina Sophie von Lützenberg (born and died 1777) – died in infancy
+- Christina Sophie von Lützenberg (born and died 1777) – died in infancy

-• Count Alexander von der Marck (1779-1787) – died in childhood
+- Count Alexander von der Marck (1779-1787) – died in childhood

-• Countess Marianne von der Marck (1780-1814) – married three times, had four daughters
+- Countess Marianne von der Marck (1780-1814) – married three times, had four daughters

-Having been in ill-health for some time, King Friedrich Wilhelm II retreated to the Marble Palace in October 1797, where he limited his court to just a few close confidants, including his official mistress, Countess von Lichtenau.
+Having been ill for some time, King Friedrich Wilhelm II retreated to the Marble Palace in October 1797, where he limited his court to just a few close confidants, including his official mistress Countess von Lichtenau.
 By early November, his health was rapidly declining, and he handed over his responsibilities to his son and heir.
 King Friedrich Wilhelm II died at the Marble Palace in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, on November 16, 1797, and was buried in the family vault at the Berliner Dom in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.